EUDotACup/Rules/WeeklyCup.md

 * At any point before the cup you can swap out players in your team.
 * Standins are allowed, but have to be approved.
 Their MMR can't be higher than the MMR of the player they replace + 500.

+## Lobby
+* Lobbies are ticketed and will be created by the admin team only.
+* The lower seeded team will call the coin toss.

 ## In Game
 * Only the 5 approved players of each team are allowed in the lobby.
 No coaches, no extra observers.
 * Each team has 10 minutes of pause time per game.